 If you don’t like mushrooms, you could leave them out.
 I love shiitake, they are my go-to vegetarian umami ingredient.
 And in this vegan bubur lambuk, they basically take the place of the dried shrimp, which just screams umami, with its strong scent of the sea.

 - pulses (like kidney beans, chickpeas – out of a can is great, as they won’t need a long cooking time)

 More Ramadan Recipes

-♥ If you like the recipe, don’t forget to leave me a comment and that all important, 5-star rating! ?
-Thank you! ♥
+If you like the recipe, drop me a comment and if you’re feeling like a star, that 5-star rating!
+Thank you!

 And if you make the recipe, share it on any platform and tag me @azlinbloor, and hashtag it #linsfood

 Vegan Bubur Lambuk (Vegan Savoury Rice Porridge)

 - 1.25 litres water